aimanyounises1/PacMan/README.md

 # PacMan

 <img src="https://miro.medium.com/max/1400/1*hCdywjP_Sg1zTyc_BbbpSg.png" width="90%" height="300px"/>
-this project represents a game that you can play either manually or automatically. in this game you choose one of 23 maps that contains a graph, robots standing on nodes(you can choose to add more than 1 robot to the game), and fruits that have values. the porpuse of the game is that the robots have to gain as much sum as possible by eating the fruits, eating a fruit incrases the sum the robot gained by a number depending on the frutis value.
+This project represents a game that you can play either manually or automatically. in this game you choose one of 23 maps that contains a graph, robots standing on nodes(you can choose to add more than 1 robot to the game), and fruits that have values. the porpuse of the game is that the robots have to gain as much sum as possible by eating the fruits, eating a fruit incrases the sum the robot gained by a number depending on the frutis value.
 We also made a Jar tat connected to mysql to play a game with 10 levels to reach the game is connected to mysql to save the scores and the moves for every id,and you can see your rank in th class by clicking the buttom my place in class and etc.. buttoms to challenge your friends in this game.